tdilauro/Simplified-wiki/ThirdPartyTODO.md

 The response for the "Get Item Details" API should include the following information for an item.
 This information is visible in the 3M app but not exposed through the API:

-* The genre classification (e.g. "Performing Arts / Business Aspects" or ["Performing Arts", "Business Aspects"])
+* The genre classification (e.g. "Performing Arts / Business Aspects")
 * The average user rating (e.g. "4.0")

 We also need the following information not currently visible in the 3M app: